mwlon/pcodec/README.md

 moments will be encoded in each of the following chunk metadata sections.

 Each chunk begins with a magic "chunk" byte.
-Then the metadata section follows, containing the number of numbers, the byte size of the compressed body to follow, and prefixes used to compress.
+Then the metadata section follows, containing the count of numbers, the byte size of the compressed body to follow, and prefixes used to compress.
+Each prefix has a count of numbers in its range, a lower and upper bound, a Huffman code, and optionally a "jumpstart" which is used in number blocks to describe how many repetitions of the range to use.
 There must be at least one number in each chunk.
-Each prefix has a count of numbers in its range, a lower and upper bound, a Huffman code, and optionally a "jumpstart" which is used in number blocks to describe how many repetitions of the range to use.
-Using the compressed body size metadata and magic chunk/termination bytes enables fast seeking through the whole file.

 Each chunk body consists of many small number blocks, each of which encodes a single number.